Chapter 21: Additional Resources

 The University of Michigan offers myriad music, theater, drama, dance, and cinema programs and events at a number of campus venues.
 Major theatres and performance halls on campus are:

-Tickets for many events are sold at the following off-site ticket offices:
+Tickets for many events may be obtained from the following outlets:

 Interested faculty should consult individual listings circulated throughout campus for information about performances and events.